-Edward Fitzgerald was a Nineteenth Century translator principally known for “Rubaiyatt of Omar Kayyam”
+Edward Fitzgerald was a nineteenth century translator principally known for “Rubaiyat of Omar Kayyam”

 When and Where was he Born?

 31st March 1809, Bredfield House, Near Woodbridge, Suffolk, England.
 He was christened Edward Purcell.

 Edward Fitzgerald was the third son of John Purcell who, in 1818, took his wife’s name and Coat of Arms on the death of her father.

 King Edward the Sixth Grammar School, Bury St. Edmunds, Suffolk.
 Trinity College, Cambridge.
 Met his lifelong friend William Makepeace Thackeray and also Thomas Carlyle and Alfred Lord Tennyson.
 Although he knew people from the Apostle’s Group such as Tennyson he was never invited to join them formally.

 1816: Fitzgerald’s family moved to Paris, France.